uxlfoundation/oneapi-construction-kit/.github/README.md

 (tbd)

 ## Adding Self-Hosted Runners
-CI runs on standard Github runners.
+OCK CI runs on standard Github runners.
 References to these runners can be replaced by references to self-hosted runners by updating individual `runs-on:` settings in the CI config to use an appropriate self-hosted runner string.

 Further information on deploying self-hosted runners can be found in the [github docs](https://docs.github.com/en/actions/concepts/runners/self-hosted-runners).
 Further information on `runs-on:` can also be found in the [github docs](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax#jobsjob_idruns-on).